This model encodes retail items to embedding vectors and predicts their labels based on the embedding vectors in the reference space.

 License to use these models is covered by the Model EULA.
 By downloading the unpruned or pruned version of the model, you accept the terms and conditions of these licenses.

-NVIDIA Retail Item Embedding model classifies retail items.
+NVIDIA Retail Object Recognition model classifies retail objects.
 However, no additional information such as people and other distractors in the background are inferred.
 Training and evaluation dataset mostly consists of North American content.
 An ideal training and evaluation dataset would additionally include content from other geographies.
 NVIDIA’s platforms and application frameworks enable developers to build a wide array of AI applications.
 Consider potential algorithmic bias when choosing or creating the models being deployed.
 Work with the model’s developer to ensure that it meets the requirements for the relevant industry and use case; that the necessary instruction and documentation are provided to understand error rates, confidence intervals, and results; and that the model is being used under the conditions and in the manner intended.